stacks-network/sbtc-docs/src/sbtc-releases/sbtc-dev/get-started.md

 ## sBTC cli

-See (README of the sbtc repo)[https://github.com/stacks-network/sbtc/blob/main/sbtc-cli/README.md] for instructions.
+See (README of the sbtc repo)[https://github.com/stacks-network/sbtc/blob/main/sbtc-cli/README.md] for commands to create and broadcast deposit and withdrawal bitcoin transactions.

 ## sBTC API